PdxCodeGuild/class_armadillo/4 Django/docs/05 - Models.md

 ### Nullable Fields

 Fields can be 'null' or absent.
 In Python, the attributes of the instances will be `None`.
-To declare these fields to be 'nullable', you must specify both `null=True` for the database, and `blank=True` for the admin interface.
+To declare these fields to be 'nullable', you must specify both `null=True` for the database, and `blank=True` to be able to leave an input field blank in the admin panel.

 ```Python
 date_completed = models.DateTimeField(null=True, blank=True)